 Jessica’s documentary shorts, also Sundance films, have included the playful The Kinda Sutra about adults’ youthful misconceptions about conception and, Meet Mr. Toilet, a humorous look at the serious subject of the need for toilets in third world countries.
 Her documentary ForEveryone.Net for the Ford Foundation features the creator of the World Wide Web, Sir Tim Berners-Lee—his vision and his efforts to keep the web free and accessible for all.

-A well-respected director of episodic television, Jessica’s recent work on the FX mini-series Fosse/Verdon has been honored with 2020 DGA Award and 2019 Primetime Emmy Outstanding Directing nominations.
-Her other programs include American Crime, American Dreams, Billions, Castle, Grey’s Anatomy, Parenthood, Scandal, Stumptown, and This is Us, among others.
-She has directed episodes for Aaron Sorkin’s The West Wing and Michael Crichton’s ER.
-Jessica also directed the pilot episode of The Lyon’s Den featuring actor Rob Lowe.
-Most recently, she directed for the Netflix hit series 13 Reasons Why, Hollywood, and Ratched.
+A well-respected director of episodic television, Jessica’s work on the FX mini-series Fosse/Verdon was honored with 2020 DGA Award and 2019 Primetime Emmy Outstanding Directing nominations.
+Her other series include several network hits like American Crime, American Dreams, Castle, Grey’s Anatomy, Parenthood, Scandal, Stumptown, and This is Us, among others, and for streamers like Netflix’s 13 Reasons Why, Hollywood, The Morning Show for AppleTV+, and Showtime’s Billions.
+Next up for Jessica are the Amazon Prime series Citadel and a comedy feature with Sandra Oh and Awkwafina for 20th Century Studios and Hulu Originals, currently in development.